-- ♦ In the CONFIGURATION menu, select the protective function A option. - In the dialog box MODE FOR FIELD PAIR ACTIVATION AND CHANGEOVER, select the field pair activation, the mode for field pair changeover and, if required, the changeover time.
+- ♥ In the CONFIGURATION menu, select the protective function A or protective function B option. - In the dialog box MODE FOR FIELD PAIR ACTIVATION AND CHANGEOVER, select the field pair activation, the mode for field pair changeover and, if required, the changeover time.

 Field pair activation Changeover mode Description Fixed selection of one field pair Changeover of two field pairs Selection by signal inputs Fixed changeover moment Changeover of 10 field pairs (see chapter 5.7.3 "Changeover of ten field pairs in changeover mode Fixed changeover moment") When the changeover time has expired, the system changes over to the field pair which at this time has a permanent and valid assignment.
 Field pair changeover signals issued during the changeover time are ignored.
 The inputs F1 - F5 are active.
-Selection by signal inputs Overlapped monitoring Changeover of 5 field pairs () Both field pairs are monitored during the changeover time.
+The inputs F6 - F10 are active.
+Selection by signal inputs Overlapped monitoring Changeover of 5 field pairs (see chapter 5.7.2 "Changeover of five field pairs in changeover mode Overlapped monitoring") Both field pairs are monitored during the changeover time.
 The inputs F1 - F5 are active.
+The inputs F6 - F10 are active.